RetroAchievements/docs/docs/developer-docs/jr-dev-rules.md

 - If a ticket is in Request status while waiting for information from the reporter, they may continue work on a new set, but must immediately reprioritize the ticket(s) once the reporter responds
   - To put a ticket into Request status, ask the Code Reviewers, using the #jr-devs-requests, to transfer the ticket to the reporter after you have requested further information by asking the reporter using a comment on the ticket.
 - Once you have fully addressed the ticket, leave a comment on the ticket describing what the cause of the issue was and what you did to resolve the issue.
-- Contact the Code Reviewers, using the #jr-devs-requests, to resolve or close the ticket as appropriate after your comment has been made.
+- Contact the Code Reviewers, using the #jr-devs-requests forum channel on Discord, to resolve or close the ticket as appropriate after your comment has been made.

 ### Removal From Junior Developer Program